 Remember that those with coronavirus can be asymptomatic– showing no symptoms.
 So, even if you are feeling fine and are not experiencing any of the symptoms of coronavirus, you could still be a carrier of COVID-19 and be a potential threat to others.

 Staying informed and continuing to practice these infection control tactics can slow the rate of a virus.
 It’s important to do our best to continue flattening the curve.
 When you practice good physical distancing techniques or self-quarantine, you’re doing your part to help protect the health of the community.

 Remember if you’re exposed to COVID-19, it’s important that you quarantine yourself from others for at least two weeks to ensure that you are preventing the spread of the virus.
 If you’re feeling especially ill and are having severe symptoms of coronavirus, including a high fever, cough or trouble breathing, please call your primary care physician or any urgent care facility.

-University Health System is dedicated to providing the best, most comprehensive care for patients in South Texas and beyond.
+University Health is dedicated to providing the best, most comprehensive care for patients in South Texas and beyond.
 For more information about coronavirus, visit universityhealthsystem.com/COVID19.